 There are still a lot of fantastic, scenic boondocking sites in the southwest but there's no doubt they're becoming fewer and harder to find.

-Conclusion: All of the above factors have altered our experiences but one thing remains constant: After fifteen years of boondocking, we still prefer it to parking in crowded campgrounds and paying for services we don't need or want.
+Conclusion: All of the above factors have altered our experiences but one thing remains constant: After twenty years of boondocking, we still prefer it to parking in crowded campgrounds and paying for services we don't need or want.
 What are your thoughts?
 Can you think of other significant factors that have changed your view of boondocking?
 How often and why do you choose it over a paid campsite?

 We'd love to hear your thoughts.

 Click below to see comments from other visitors to this page...

 safety for a 74 yr old woman alone